The Board and Main Committees

 Corporate Governance Policy

-AIM companies are not required to comply with the UK Corporate Governance Code 2010 (Principles of good governance and standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders) adopted by the London Stock Exchange.
-However, the directors have chosen to make the following disclosures to meet the provisions of the Code deemed most relevant to AIM listed companies such as Numis.
+AIM companies are not required to comply with the UK Corporate Governance Code 2014 (Principles of good governance and standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders) adopted by the London Stock Exchange.
+However, the directors have chosen to make the following disclosures to meet the provisions of the Code deemed most relevant to AIM listed companies, and specifically having considered the size, nature and scope of the Group’s activities.

-The Board is authorised to manage the business of the Company on behalf of the shareholders.
-This is achieved by its own decision making and by delegating responsibilities to the Board Committees and authority to manage the business to the Chief Executive Officer.
-The Board of Numis Corporation Plc is chaired by Sir David Arculus and meets a set number of times a year and at other times as necessary, to discuss a formal schedule of matters specifically reserved for its decision.
+The Board of Numis Corporation Plc is chaired by Alan Carruthers and meets a set number of times a year and at other times as necessary, to discuss a formal schedule of matters specifically reserved for its decision.
 These matters routinely include:

 - The Groups strategy and associated risks;